kittyfishfrommars/grav-theme-oxygen/_demo/pages/10.home/home.md

 ---

 The Oxygen Theme for Grav CMS is crazy fast, accessible and GDPR-compliant right out of the box.

-Oxygen's source code and build tools are available at <a href="https://github.com/kittyfishfrommars" target="_blank">github.com/kittyfishfrommars</a>.
+Available for free, it's source code and build tools are available at <a href="https://github.com/kittyfishfrommars" target="_blank">github.com/kittyfishfrommars</a>.

-Provided as-is and free for personal and commercial use.
+Provided as-is for personal and commercial use.
 No strings attached. **Now with modular building blocks!**